CQCL/hugr/specification/hugr.md

 `Exit` node, whose inputs match the outputs of the CFG-node.
 The remaining children are either `DFB`s or [scoped definitions](#scoped-definitions).

-The first output of the DSG contained in a `BasicBlock` has type `TupleSum(#t0,...#t(n-1))`, where the node has `n` successors, and the remaining outputs are a row `#x`. `#ti` with `#x` appended matches the inputs of successor `i`.
+The first output of the graph contained in a `BasicBlock` has type `TupleSum(#t0,...#t(n-1))`, where the node has `n` successors, and the remaining outputs are a row `#x`. `#ti` with `#x` appended matches the inputs of successor `i`.